Taoudeni Basin: Petroleum geology

 The government of Mali, one of the poorest countries in the world, is eager to create an oil industry.
 Companies that have been exploring in the area include Baraka Petroleum, Sonatrach, Eni, Total S.A., Woodside and CNPC.

-However, the remote location and harsh environment of the Sahara Desert would make extraction expensive.
+However, the remote location and harsh environment of the Sahara Desert make extraction expensive.

+Natural hydrogen

+In 1987 in the village of Bourakébougou in the Koulikoro Region of Mali, natural hydrogen gas was discovered seeping out of a well.
+A local petroleum company, Petroma Inc., was created in 2006.
+Working with international partners, it began producing electricity from the hydrogen in 2012.
+Since then, the well has produced enough hydrogen to provide electricity for the whole village.
+The company, renamed Hydroma in 2019, has been exploring the possibilities of exporting the natural hydrogen to Germany.